 but the Same Random Number would need to be defined as a constant whose Name is the Same Random Number and whose Value is something like new java.util.Random().nextDouble().
-See below for more examples of constants.
+Find more examples of constants here (see page 773).

-For information on creating Numeric Expression algorithms through the API, see API Calls for Creating Algorithms - Numeric Expression. (see page 852)
+For information on creating Numeric Expression algorithms through the API, see API Calls for Creating Algorithms - Numeric Expression. (see page 909)

-8.1.9.15.2 Writing good expressions & constants
+8.1.9.17.2 Writing good expressions & constants